What I get from the preview of C# 8 with Mads Torgersen

 }

-Another feature who will not be released in C# 8.0 but maybe in a future minor release is the possibility to have extension interfaces implementations.
-Imagine the scenario : the developer team who wrote the Person class didn't know about the employee who it's a new feature and for a reason we don't care here, the Person class cannot be updated.
-With this next feature which is not done but on the radar, you will be able to do something like this :
+Another feature that will not be released in C# 8.0 but maybe in a future minor release is the possibility to have extension interface implementations.
+Imagine the scenario: the developer team that wrote the Person class didn't know about the employee, which is a new feature, and for a reason we don't care about here, the Person class cannot be updated.
+With this next feature, which is not done but is on the radar, you will be able to do something like this:

 extension MyPersonExtension extends Person : IEmployee // The Person class implements now the IEmployee interface in your assembly